rangsimanketkaew/deepcv/README.md

 ## In Progress

-1. Time-series data with autoencoder
+1. Variational autoencoder
-2. Improve neural network algorithm for large systems
+2. Improve neural network algorithm for large systems e.g. metal-oxide surface
-3. Implement algorithm into MD packages and test the performance
+3. Implement algorithm in CP2K and test the performance

-## Done

-1. Dense neural nets with backpropagation
-   - Single and multi-input simple nets
-   - Single and multi-input stacked autoencoder
-2. Applied techniques to overcome overfit
-   - Mini-Batch training and normalization
-   - Drop-out
-3. Generate PLUMED input file
-4. Molecular-based loss function
-5. Model training
-   - Avoid saturation
-   - Epoch iteration
-   - Penalty update
-   - GPU acceleration
-6. CV coordinate space propagation using loss maximization technique
-7. Analysis tools
-   - Feature importance

 ---